Model Selection Consistency of Lasso for Empirical Data

-This first part illustrates two simple cases (low dimension vs high dimension) to show the efficiency of Eigenvalue Condition for lasso.
-Each case describes two different setting to lead the lasso's model selection consistency and inconsistency when Eigenvalue Condition holds and fails.
-As a contrast, we introduce Irrepresentable condition in this part, and it is fails in all the settings.
+This first part illustrates two simple cases (low dimension vs high dimension) to show the efficiency of lasso.
+Following cases describe two different settings to lead the lasso's model selection consistency and inconsistency when (C1) and (C2) hold and fail.
+As a contrast, we introduce the irrepresentable condition in this part, and it fails in all the settings.

 \textbf{Example.
 1}